jprinet/mock-api-node/README.md

 # mock-soap

-Mount a nodeJS server (express) with node-soap https://github.com/vpulim/node-soap in order to mock SOAP API(s).
+Mount a nodeJS mock server (express) with node-soap (https://github.com/vpulim/node-soap) to fake third party APIs.

-The server listens on port **8001**.
+The server listens on port **8001** (configurable in configuration.json).

 ## Prerequisites

-- nodeJS v8 and later (ECMAScript 6)
+- nodeJS

 ## Run it!